AviatrixSystems/Docs/HowTos/gateway.rst

 When ELB is enabled, the domain name of the cloud provider's load balancer, such as AWS ELB, will be the connection IP address when a VPN user connects to the VPN gateway.
-This connection IP address is part of the .ovpn cert file the Controller send to the VPN client.
-Even when you delete all VPN gateways, you can re-launch them without having to reissue new .ovpn cert file.
+This connection IP address is part of the .ovpn cert file the Controller sends to the VPN client.
+Even when you delete all VPN gateways, you can re-launch them without having to reissue a new .ovpn cert file.
 This helps reduce friction to VPN users.

 When ELB is enabled, you can launch multiple VPN gateways behind ELB, thus